- How to clean coffee maker with vinegar?

 - Wash your carafe with tap water, fill it with water and pour the water in the water reservoir of your coffee maker.

-- Next, turn ON the coffee maker and let the water pour in the carafe in order to wash out all the remains of vinegar in the machine.
+- Next, turn ON the coffee maker and let the water pour into the carafe to wash out all the remains of vinegar in the machine.

 - Repeat step 10 multiple times so that there is no vinegar left out.
 A minimum of 3 – 4 times is recommended.